sftcd/elig/queries.md

 As part of developing draft-carpenter-eligibility-expand, the set of queries we'd like to make against IETF data are:

-0. If we don't change our BCP but also don't meet f2f for the rest of 2020, who would become ineligible in 2021?
+0. If we don't change our BCP but also don't meet f2f for the rest of 2020 or in March 2021, who would become ineligible in 2021?
 (Output: list0, a list of names.)

 1. Path#1: With our existing BCP, who would would remain eligible in 2021?
    (Output: list1, a list of names.)